 1 lb. boneless, skinless chicken breasts - cut into 1" chunks

-1 onion, chopped 1 clove garlic, chopped fine
+1 clove garlic, chopped fine

 1 14 oz. can green enchilada sauce